pletzer/cohort_parallel/README.md

 user	0m1.495s
 sys	0m0.436s
 ```
 The number before "x" is the task ID and the number after the "x" is the number of time steps.
 Each time step takes 1 sec.
-In this particular case, worker 0 executed
+In this particular case, worker 0 executed (rows are time steps and columns are age groups)
 ```
 0 . . .
 .
 0 . .